MicrosoftDocs/VBA-Docs/outlook/Concepts/Creating-Form-Regions/specify-the-location-of-a-form-region-in-a-custom-form.md

 <formRegionType>replaceall</formRegionType>
 ```

-When you register this form region in the Windows registry, you will specify a derived message class, such as **IPM.Note.CustomMessage**.
-For this example, you will register the form region under the current user key, **HKEY_CURRENT_USER\Software\Microsoft\Office\Outlook\FormRegions**, by creating a key **IPM.Note.CustomMessage**.
-You will then add a value of the type **REG_SZ**, specifying the internal name, **CustomMessage**, of the form region as the name of the key, and the full local file path name to the form region manifest XML file, **c:\Form Regions\CustomMessage.xml**, as the data of the key.
+When you register this form region in the Windows registry, you'll specify a derived message class, such as **IPM.Note.CustomMessage**.
+For this example, you'll register the form region under the current user key, **HKEY_CURRENT_USER\Software\Microsoft\Office\Outlook\FormRegions**, by creating a key **IPM.Note.CustomMessage**.
+You'll then add a value of the type **REG_SZ**, specifying the internal name, **CustomMessage**, of the form region as the name of the key, and the full local file path name to the form region manifest XML file, **c:\Form Regions\CustomMessage.xml**, as the data of the key.

 ## On Pages Other than the Default Page